wiired24/NostalgiaJS/README.md

 # Release Builds

 Currently both Linux and MacOS are supported.
 In order to compile a release build you will need to run `npm run package-linux` or `npm run package-mac`.
+If you are on a newer M1 based Mac you can use the build script that is optimized for arm64.
+Just type `npm run package-arm64-mac` to generate a build.
 After compiling is finished you will see a new directory called `/release-builds` there you can find binaries for your target platform.

 # Usage